sunsided/RoboND-MapMyWorld/README.md

-# RoboND Map My World
+# RGB-D based SLAM via RTAB-Map

 This project is about performing SLAM using RGB-D based Real-Time Appearance-Based Mapping via the RTAB-Map algorithm.